NDTV Blumenau: History

 On June 27, 2002, the Ministry of the Communications granted to Grupo RIC the license of the channel 9 from Blumenau, through the decree signed by the president Fernando Henrique Cardoso.
-In November 10, 2004, the station started its transmissions in experimental character, and in December 11, 2004, Rede SC Blumenau, fourth station of Rede SC in Santa Catarina, was founded.
+On November 10, 2004, the station started its transmissions in experimental character, and on December 11, 2004, Rede SC Blumenau, fourth station of Rede SC in Santa Catarina, was founded.

 On October 31, 2007, Rede SC signs contract with Rede Record and enters in transitory phase, with the changing in the name of its programs and changes in the logo, that stops taking the brand of SBT.
 On February 1, 2008, together with the other stations of Rede SC, it was renamed RIC TV Blumenau, and passed to relay the programming of Rede Record, unifying the affiliation of the stations of Grupo RIC in Santa Catarina, in action since 1987 in Paraná.

 On December 3, 2019, with the dismemberment of Grupo RIC in Santa Catarina and with the creation of NDTV, it was renamed NDTV Blumenau.